 The Protection Kits will include towels, soap, shampoo, toothbrushes and toothpaste, combs and nail clippers as well as clothes, hats, a battery flashlight and toys.
 Please note - we are still working to put these kits contents together based on the continually-changing situation so more contents will be added or changed based on the greatest need.
 Given the state of emergency and the particular vulnerabilities and requirements of these children, we are trying to work as fast as possible to support them.
 We hope you can help us make this happen.

 Our funding target:

 With over 152,000 newly displaced people to support, we are working to provide aid to as many people as they possibly can with your generous support.
-The situation on the ground will change day to day and as such we will keep the funding above our initial target if the global community is willing to support our partners' work.
-Should we raise more money than is needed for this emergency appeal, we will use ours and our partners’ expertise to discern how to reallocate any additional funds where it is needed most.
-In this case, contributors will be informed where this money is being spent and why.
+The situation on the ground is changing day to day and as such, if campaigns do not reach their targets - or should we raise more money than is needed for this emergency appeal - we will use ours and our partners’ expertise to discern how to reallocate funds where they are needed most.
+In either case, contributors will be informed where this money is being spent and why.

 Distribution of funds: